fkrzski/robots-txt/CONTRIBUTING.md

 3. Ensure the test suite passes
 4. Update the README.md with details of changes if needed
 5. The PR will be merged once you have the sign-off of at least one maintainer

-## Code of Conduct

-### Our Standards

-- Use welcoming and inclusive language
-- Be respectful of differing viewpoints and experiences
-- Gracefully accept constructive criticism
-- Focus on what is best for the community
-- Show empathy towards other community members

 ## Questions or Problems?